 In the human rights treaty and case law, there are important expressions of the links between democracy and human rights.
 In some instances, limitations are accepted if they are perceived to be necessary in a democratic society.
-The Human Rights Committee has held that the principles of legality and the rule of law require that fundamental requirements of a fair trial must be respected during a state of emergency.13 The European Commission of Human Rights has held that measures affecting fundamental rights must be subject to some form of adversarial proceedings before an independent and competent tribunal.14
+The Human Rights Committee has held that the principles of legality and the rule of law require that fundamental requirements of a fair trial must be respected during a state of emergency.
+The European Commission of Human Rights has held that measures affecting fundamental rights must be subject to some form of adversarial proceedings before an independent and competent tribunal.
+The European Commission of the subject to some form of adversarial proceedings before an independent and competent tribunal.